-The following guidelines are established for the safe dissection of animal hearts and tissues along with fresh and embalmed human cadavers.
-Proper handling, cleaning a disinfection practices are necessary to reduce risks of transmission.
-The dissection are examination of the tissues are for educational and training purposes only.
+The following guidelines are established for the safe dissection of animal hearts and animal tissues along with fresh and embalmed human cadavers.
+Proper handling, cleaning and disinfection practices are necessary to reduce risks of transmission.
+The dissection and examination of the tissues are for educational and training purposes only.

-A donated human cadaver represents one of the most valuable teaching tools for the human anatomy.
+A donated human cadaver represents one of the most valuable teaching tools for the study of human anatomy.

-- You are required to treat the cadavers with the respect and consideration due t person.
-The cadavers are to be referred to by their sex or tag number ONLY. - No signs of disrespect for the cadaver will be tolerated by any of the faculty. - Disrespectful behavior could result in your dismissal from the course and/or the - NO outside visitors or guests are allowed into the lab at any time under any circumstances to view the cadaver. - Students will gain access to the cadaver only in the presence of, or through the of, faculty members. - NO photography of any kind is allowed.
+- You are required to treat the cadavers with the respect and consideration due to a living person.
+The cadavers are to be referred to by their sex or tag number ONLY. - No signs of disrespect for the cadaver will be tolerated by any of the faculty. - Disrespectful behavior could result in your dismissal from the course and/or the college. - NO outside visitors or guests are allowed into the lab at any time under any circumstances to view the cadaver. - Students will gain access to the cadaver only in the presence of, or through the direction of, faculty members. - NO photography of any kind is allowed. - Because of this, no photography or video equipment - including cell phones of any kind are allowed in the laboratory.
+Leave all cell phones at home or turn them off and store in your bag as you enter the laboratory.
+Failure to comply with this rule can create legal problems for both you and the college and will not be tolerated.
+Failure to comply will result in dismissal from the course and/or the college. - Although the cadavers have been dissected prior to the laboratory session, it is the student's responsibility to maintain the condition of the cadaver during the lab sessions.

-- Because of this, no photography or video equipment - including cell phon any kind are allowed in the laboratory.
-Leave all cell phones at home or turn the and store in your bag as you enter the laboratory.
-Failure to comply with this ru create legal problems for both you and the college and will not be tolerated.
-Fai comply will result in dismissal from the course and/or the college. - Although the cadavers have been dissected prior to the laboratory session, it is student's responsibility to maintain the condition of the cadaver during the lab s - This includes handling labels with care and using the wetting solution provided keep the cadavers moist. - Wear gloves at all times when handling the cadavers and dispose of gloves pro Hands are to be washed/disinfected after gloves are removed. - Other personal protective equipment, such as impervious gowns and face protection, is available for use. - Cadaveric material should NOT leave the lab under any circumstance.
-This inclusolid tissue and fluid waste. - All sharps and other contaminated disposable equipment is to be discarded in sharps containers. - Waste material should NEVER be placed down drains or thrown into common to - If a student is pregnant or intends to become pregnant during the semester, the must contact either the professor of the course or the Associate Dean of Compl general education and instructional support services as soon as possible. - Environmental Services (513-585-3031) is to be contacted to both deliver and pibiohazard container for proper disposal of tissues.
+This includes handling labels with care and using the wetting solution provided to keep the cadavers moist.

+• Wear gloves at all times when handling the cadavers and dispose of gloves properly.
+Hands are to be washed/disinfected after gloves are removed.

+Other personal protective equipment, such as impervious gowns and face protection, is available for use.

+• Cadaveric material should NOT leave the lab under any circumstance.
+This includes both solid tissue and fluid waste.

+All sharps and other contaminated disposable equipment is to be discarded in sharps containers.

+- Waste material should NEVER be placed down drains or thrown into common trash. - If a student is pregnant or intends to become pregnant during the semester, the student must contact either the professor of the course or the Associate Dean of Compliance for general education and instructional support services as soon as possible. - Environmental Services (513-585-3031) is to be contacted to both deliver and pick-up the biohazard container for proper disposal of tissues.